hyper-potato/hyper-potato.github.io/about/index.md

 # Nina.

+This person is currently..Is currently…

+- :walking_woman:: Lightning Wires

+- :woman_cook:: Burning the kitchen
+- 📺: Babylon Berlin

-I'm a graduate student from University of Minnesota.
+I'm a graduate student from University of Minnesota (Class 2020).
 This blog is to document my 🎒analytics study journey, and mostly, shower thoughts.
 Read with caution.

 <br>